Click on the question below to view the answer.

 What about bad weather?

-Bad weather is inevitable, making star observations impossible.
+Bad weather is inevitable, making observation assignments impossible.
 Clear weather should be taken advantage of whenever possible.
 Never look at a clear sky and say, “Well, I can always do it tomorrow.”

-That said, some weeks have cloudy skies every day.
+That said, some weeks will inevitably have cloudy skies every day.
 Not to worry.
 Most outdoor activities can be postponed a week without a problem.
-When the bad weather doesn’t let up, it may be necessary to skip activities, but this will not interfere with the overall purpose of the course.
+When bad weather doesn’t let up, it may be necessary to skip activities, but this will not interfere with the overall purpose of the course.

 What if I live in a place with a lot of “light pollution”?